Table of Contents:

 - Select the IM01 tile

-You can turn the LED on and make it blue, green or a mix of both.
+You can turn the LED on and make it shine blue, green or a mix of both.
 You can also make it 'wink', which means it turns on briefly then turns off.
-The simplist way to use it is to just turn on the LED:
+The simplest way to use it is to just turn on the LED:

 Remember to attach your IM01 to your micro:bit before running the code.

 Writing data to a file is almost as simple:

 - Find a microSD card and format it to FAT32